chrskerr/wevote.org.au/README.md

 ## Intent
-I am building an application which Australian's case use for fast, secure, reliable and immutable referendum voting.
+I am building an application which Australian's can use for fast, secure, reliable and immutable referendum voting.

 I am intending to push this as an open-source, open-participation, communited held project to prevent it being consumed into a closed, hidden and expensive consultant-led project.